DanWilliams91/SumSquares/README.md

 * During the later stages of development, and during manual testing, it was discovered that the formulae used to set the number of red squares in the grid—when the game was in-play—resulted in some stages having the same number of squares every time the game was played.
 This removed the randomness of the earlier stages, which is an important element of the game.
     * The formulae were tested using Microsoft Excel and were revised following trial-and-error methods; the results of which now ensures that each stage is no longer guaranteed to contain a set number of red squares, whilst also ensuring that the game difficulty increases with the progression of stages.
 * During manual testing, it was found that, on some rare occasions, the initially hidden elements were visible for a very short time whilst the page loaded.
 This was when the elements were hidden using JavaScript.
-    * To combat this, the elements which are not meant to be displayed on the loading of the page have been assigned a class of “hidden”, which is targeted by CSS to ensure the relevant elements are hidden without the need of the JavaScript file to be loaded.
+    * To rectify this issue, the elements which are not meant to be displayed on the loading of the page have been assigned a class of “hidden”, which is targeted by CSS to ensure the relevant elements are hidden without the need of the JavaScript file to be loaded.
 A new function has also been added to the JavaScript file to hide the elements and then remove the “hidden” class.
 This ensures that the elements remain hidden when there is a problem or a delay with the loading of the JavaScript file.
 * When the mute icon is toggled using a device keyboard, the icon is no longer selected.
 The icon also automatically deselects when a soundtrack is looped once it has ended.
     * This is a minor inconvenience which doesn't affect the playability of the game in any way, so no attempt has been made to fix this bug as the developer has considered it an inefficient use of time for the scope of the project.